Knee Osteoarthritis Treatments: Orthovisc vs Synvisc

 - Medical Community Member - June 14th 2019

 - Viscoelastic properties: Synvisc has viscoelastic properties that are more similar to those of the synovial fluid of young and healthy adults.
-This has an effect in how effective the product is in providing lubrication and shock-absorption.
+This positively impacts the efficacy of the product’s lubrication and shock-absorption.

-- Clinical outcomes: Researchers examined the differences in clinical and cost outcomes among different viscosupplements and found that Synvisc had a reduced effect in respect to delaying time to knee replacement surgery when compared to other products, including Orthovisc.
+- Clinical outcomes: Researchers examined the differences in clinical and cost outcomes among different viscosupplements and found that Synvisc has a reduced effect in respect to delaying knee replacement surgery when compared to other products, including Orthovisc.

-- Hyaluronan sources: While Synvisc is made from rooster/chicken combs, the hyaluronic acid used in Orthovisc is derived from bacterial cells.
+- Hyaluronan sources: While Synvisc is made from rooster and chicken combs, the hyaluronic acid used in Orthovisc is derived from bacterial cells.
 A study by Petrella et al. found evidence suggesting that products with non-avian-derived hyaluronic acid have a lower risk of causing side effects when compared to products with hyaluronic acid derived from avian sources.

 - Adverse event profile: Synvisc is associated with greater incidences of acute local reactions, an occurrence that is not seen with treatment using other viscosupplements, including Orthovisc.
 These reactions seem to increase in frequency with repeated treatments.
-The incidence of acute local reactions with Synvisc treatment may be attributed to the process used to manufacture the product, which involves using chemical divinyl sulfone and formaldehyde to crosslink the native hyaluronan.
+The incidence of acute local reactions with Synvisc treatment may be attributed to the product’s manufacturing process, which involves using chemical divinyl sulfone and formaldehyde to crosslink the native hyaluronan.
 These chemicals may provoke an immunological tissue reaction, leading to pseudosepsis.

 Hyaluronic acid viscosupplement injections are a safe and efficacious way to help patients treat and manage their knee osteoarthritis symptoms in the long term.
-While Synvisc and Orthovisc are both effective and safe viscosupplements, they have considerable differences with regard to their respective adverse event profile, product composition. and clinical outcomes.
-Patients should always consult a knowledgeable medical practitioner when deciding which of these products, or any aesthetic filler product for that matter, is the right one for them.
+While Synvisc and Orthovisc have great results, there are considerable differences regarding their respective adverse event profiles, product composition, and clinical outcomes.
+Patients should always consult a knowledgeable medical practitioner when deciding which of these products is the right one for them.